 There is a rather notable obscurity in the meaning of the terms, egoism and altruism.
-When a carnivorous animal stalks and kills its prey, it is not properly egoistic; for it is simply following its instincts aut, in general, for adimals to follow their instincts is for them to secure the biological ands of individual and specific survival.
-By parity of reasoning, when a female ardmal fosters its young, it too is following its instincts: though it contributes to a general biological end, still it does so rather by the scheming of nature then by altruism in its proper sense.
-Finally, if animal spontaneity is noither egoistic nor altruistic, it seems to follow that the same must be said of human spontaneity; men are led by their intermulativity both to satisfy their own appetites and to help others in the attainment of their satisfactions; but neither type of activity is necessarily either egoistic or altruistic.
+When a garnivorous animal stalks and kills its prey, it is not properly egoistic; for it is simply following its instincts and, in general, for animals to follow their instincts is for them to secure the biological ends of Saturived individual and specific survival.
+By parity of reasoning, when a female animal fosters its young, it too is following its instincts; though it contributes to a general biological end, still it does so rather by the scheming of nature than by altruism in its proper sense.
+Finally, if animal spontaneity is neither egoistic nor altruistic, it seems to follow that the same must be said of human spontaneity; both men are led by their inter-subjectivity/to satisfy their own appetites and to help others in the attainment of their satisfactions; but neither type of activity is necessarily either egoistic or altruistic.

 There is a further aspect to the matter.
-In his Ethics, Aristotle asked whether a good friend loved himself.
-His answer was that while true friendship excluded self-love in the popular sense, none the less it demanded self-love in a higher sense; for a man loves himself, if he wents for himself the finest things in the world, namely, virtue and wisdom; and without virtue and wisdom a man can be a true friend neither to himself nor to anyone else.
+In his Ethics Aristotle asked whether a good friend loved himself.
+His answer was that while true friendship excluded self-love in the popular sense, none the less it demanded self-love in a higher sense; for a man loves himself, if he wants for himself the in finest things in the world, namely, virtue and wisdom; and without virtue and wisdom a man can be a true friend neither to himself nor to anyone else.
 Accordingly, as Aristotle's answer suggests, when one turns from the realm of spontaneity to that of intelligence and reasonableness, one does not find that egoism and altruism provide ultimate categories.
-For intelligence and reasonableness with their implications automatically assume the ultimate position; and from their detached viewpoint there is set up a social order in which, as in the acimal kingdom, both taking care of one-self and contributing to the hell-being of others have their legitimate place and necessary function.
+For intelligence and reasonableness with their implications automatically assume the ultimate position; and from their detached viewpoint there is set up a social order in which, both as in the animal kingdom,/taking care of oneself and contributing to the well-being of were others have their legitimate place and necessary function.

 None the less, it remains that there is a sense in which egoism is always wrong and altruism its proper corrective.
-For man does not live exclusively either on the level of inter#subjectivity or on the level of detached intelligence.
-On the contrary, his living is a dialectical resultant springing from those opposed but linked principles: and in the tension of that union of opposites, the root of egoism is readily to be discerned. for intelligence is a principle of universalization and of ultimate synthesis; it understands similars in the same manner; and it gives rise to further questions on each issue until all relevant data are understood.
-On the other hand, spontaneity is concerned with the present, the immediate, the palpable; interpsubjectivity radiates from the self as from a center, and its efficacy diminishes rapidly with distance in place or time.
+For man does not live exclusively either on the level of inter-subjectivity or on the level of detached intelligence.
+On the contrary, his living is a dialectical resultant springing from those opposed but linked principles; and in the tension of that union of opposites, the root of egoism is readily to be discerned.
+For intelligence is a principle of universalization and of ultimate synthesis; it understands similars in the same manner; and it gives rise to grader further questions until on each issue until all relevant data are understood.
+On the other hand, spontaneity is concerned with the present, the immediate, the palpable; inter-subjectivity radiates from the self as from a center, and its efficacy diminishes rad rapidly with distance in place or time.
 Egoism is neither mere spontaneity nor pure intelligence but an interference of spontaneity with the development of intelligence.
 With remarkable acumen one solves one's own problems.
-With startling modesty one does not venture to raise the relevant further questions, Can one's solution be generalized?
+With startling modesty one does not venture to raise the relevant further questions, Can we solution be generalized?
 Is it compatible with the social order that exists?
 Is it compatible with any social order that proximately or even remotely is possible?